saddle

 Besides Charles and Stephanie's great cooking, the thing that stood at the most on this trip was the nearly non-stop rain every day and into the evening.
 Ed and I went to sleep many a night wet.
 I found that I had a lot to learn about surviving as a pot boy and employee of Mt.
 Whitney Pack Trains.
 Ed, on the other hand, was a seasoned ranch hand who had quite a bit of experience working around stock.
 I was a green as they came.
 The only experience I had with stock was watching them on Bonanza, The Rifleman, etc. through the television.

-Charles Morgan, Eddie Bowman, and Ely (the horse) - 1964 at the Second Recess
+Charles Morgan, Eddie Bowman, and Ely (the horse)

-firewood
+collecting firewood

-Ken gathering firewood.
+Ken Hess gathering firewood.

-L to R: Ed Turner, Richard Morgan, Charles Morgan,
+L to R: Ed Turner, Richard Morgan, Charles Morgan, Jerry Gillaspie - 1983

 Charles Morgan below Muir Pass during the 1963